AspeedTech-BMC/cerberus/tools/key_management_tools/ReadMe.txt

 1. The key management tool creates the key provision/cancellation/decommission image with the recovery header.
+   The generated key management image is signed by root key.
-2. Please configure the "cancellation_image_generator.config" and "decommission_image_generator.config" file with the valid data.
+2. Please configure the "cancellation_image_generator.config", "decommission_image_generator.config" and
+   "key_manifest_image_generator.config" file with the valid data.
 3. This tool requires the input XML file and this file has the type of the image, recovery sections details.
 4. The valid values for type that can be provided in the xml are as follows, Key Cancellation: 4